BeanBeing/Reverse-Arguments/README.md

 An application that you can run along with arguments you want to reverse

 # To use this application
-<br>Download the zip or clone this github directory. <br>
+<br>1.
+Download the zip or clone this github directory. <br>
-<br>Inside the directory run the following in your terminal:
+<br>2.
+Inside the directory run the following in your terminal:
 ```
 ./Reverse <Words you want to reverse> <Return>
 ```